Dave Berg (cartoonist)

-Dave Berg (June 12, 1920 in Brooklyn – May 17, 2002 in Marina del Rey, California) was an American cartoonist, most noted for his five decades of work in Mad of which The Lighter Side of... was the most famous.
+Dave Berg (June 12, 1920 – May 17, 2002) was an American cartoonist, most noted for his five decades of work in Mad of which The Lighter Side of... was the most famous.

 Early life

 Berg showed early artistic talents, attending Pratt Institute when he was 12 years old, and later studying at Cooper Union.
 He served a period of time in the Army Air Forces.
 In 1940, he joined Will Eisner's studio, where he wrote and drew for the Quality Comics line.
 Berg's work also appeared in Dell Comics and Fawcett Publications, typically on humorous back-up features.
 Beginning in the mid-1940s, he worked for several years with Stan Lee on comic books at Timely Comics (now known as Marvel Comics), ranging from Combat Kelly and The Ringo Kid to Tessie the Typist.
 He also freelanced for a half-dozen other companies, including EC Comics.
 Berg retains notoriety as a contributing “good girl artist” during the 50s and 60s for such publications as editor Abe Goodman's Humorama, rendering attractive women using pinup stylings generally in the form of one-panel humorous gags.
 Berg's body of contributions during this period rank him alongside recognized contemporaries such as Bill Ward and Bill Wenzel.
 Beginning in 1983, he worked for a Jewish children's magazine, The Moshiach Times.